Compare asbestos removal liability insurance policies to find the one that's right for you.

-Thanks to its strength and fireproof properties, asbestos was once a popular material, especially for ceiling insulations and tiles, roofing shingles, patching compounds and even in home appliances.
+Thanks to its strength and fireproof properties, asbestos was once a popular material, especially for ceiling insulation, ceiling tiles, roofing shingles and patching compounds.
+It was even put in home appliances.

-However, the use of this fibrous silicate was banned after being found to cause serious illnesses, including the cancers mesothelioma and asbestosis.
-Asbestos also disintegrates with age, polluting air and water with fine particles.
-Inhaling these is linked to various ailments, including asbestos warts, pleural plaques, pneumothorax and many others.
+However, the use of this fibrous silicate was banned after being found to cause serious illnesses, including mesothelioma and asbestosis.
+Asbestos also disintegrates with age, polluting the air and water with fine particles.
+Inhaling these particles has been linked to various ailments, including asbestos warts, pleural plaques, pneumothorax and many others.

-Asbestos was so widely used that it's still being uncovered all the time, during demolitions and renovations of older buildings.
-When it is the particles can go airborne.
+Asbestos was so widely used that it's still being uncovered when demolishing and renovating older buildings.
+When this happens, the particles can go airborne.

-The material is still found so commonly, and is so hazardous, that many standard business insurance policies will outright exclude cover for anything related to asbestos.
-If there's a chance of you uncovering asbestos during your work, whether it's because you were just working on an old home or were specifically contracted and trained to remove asbestos, it's worth knowing about asbestos liability insurance, and how you're covered.
+The material is still commonly found and is so hazardous, that many standard business insurance policies will exclude cover for anything related to asbestos.
+If there's a chance you will uncover asbestos during your work, whether it's because you were working on an old home or were specifically contracted and trained to remove asbestos, it's worth knowing about asbestos liability insurance, and how you're covered.

-If you're licensed and qualified to remove or handle asbestos, and plan to make use of those qualifications, then some type of asbestos liability insurance might be worth considering.
+If you're licensed to remove or handle asbestos, and plan to make use of those qualifications, then some type of asbestos liability insurance might be worth considering.

-Imagine finishing a job and hauling a load of asbestos for disposal, and getting into an accident on the way.
-You might now be liable for the asbestos on the road, the costs of road closure and debris removal and other consequential damages.
+Imagine finishing a job and hauling a load of asbestos for disposal and getting into an accident on the way.
+You might now be liable for the asbestos on the road, the cost of the road closure, the cost of debris removal and other consequential damages.
 If that accident is later tied to asbestos-related health issues among your employees or the public, you might find yourself liable for the costs years later.

-Because it relates to asbestos, a standard business liability insurance policy might not cover any of it.
-But by adding an asbestos liability rider to your policy, or looking for specialised cover, you can be insured for all of those.
+Since it relates to asbestos, a standard business liability insurance policy might not cover any of it.
+However, by adding an asbestos liability rider to your policy, or looking for specialised cover, you can be insured for incidents involving asbestos.